ING: Poland’s central bank governor optimistic on inflation outlook, no end to tightening cycle

 Rafal Benecki is ING’s chief economist for Poland.
 Adam Antoniak is a senior economist at ING.
 This note first appeared on ING’s THINK.ING portal here.

 Content Disclaimer: This publication has been prepared by ING solely for information purposes irrespective of a particular user's means, financial situation or investment objectives.
-The information does not constitute investment recommendation, and nor is it investment, legal or tax advice or an offer or solicitation to purchase or sell any financial instrument.
+The information does not constitute an investment recommendation, and nor is it investment, legal or tax advice or an offer or solicitation to purchase or sell any financial instrument.
 Read more